-Another popular tourist destination is none other than the country’s capital city ”“ Washington DC.
+Another popular tourist destination is none other than the country’s capital city of Washington D.C.
 If you’ve never been there before, you’re missing out.

 - 2. Search for a place to stay BEFORE leaving